unbit/uwsgi-docs/articles/FunWithPerlEyetoyRaspberrypi.rst

 Other languages
 ***************

-At the time of writing, the uWSGI PSGI plugin is the only exposing the websockets+sharedarea additional api.
+At the time of writing, the uWSGI PSGI plugin is the only one exposing the websockets+sharedarea additional api.
 The other languages plugins will be updated soon.

 More hacking